Toews, Blackhawks end long losing drought in Philadelphia

 Morgan Frost scored for Philadelphia.

-The Blackhawks went up with the only two goals in the second period.
+The Blackhawks went up with the only two goals of the second period.

+"I don't think in the first or second period we did enough forechecking," Tortorella said.
+"We're a forechecking team.
+I think we forgot that a little tonight."

 A game after scoring on a shot between his own legs on a highlight-reel goal, Frost notched another pretty tally to give the Flyers a 1-0 lead 8:52 into the contest.
-He turned around Chicago All-Star defenseman Jones with some nifty stickhandling while crossing the blue line before firing a wrist shot past Mrázek’s glove side.
+He turned around Jones with some nifty stickhandling while crossing the blue line before firing a wrist shot past Mrazek's glove side.

 Tyler Johnson padded the Blackhawks' lead just 35 seconds into the third when he converted from a sharp angle after Hart stopped Patrick Kane's initial shot.
 Hart made 25 saves.